CumulusNetworks/docs/content/cumulus-netq-46/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ## netq show events

 Display system events that have occurred in the last 24 hours <!--is this 24 hours or 1 hour?-->.
-Optionally, view events for a time in the past.
+Optionally, view events up to 30 days in the past, with a time frame not exceeding 72 hours.
 You can filter the output by event severity and event type.
 The output provides the following information for each device:

 - Message type
 - Event severity (info, error)